-Couples Counselling and Marriage counselling sessions are 50 mins Cost: Ranging from $170 - $190 Private health rebates should apply if you have ‘psychology’ as an extra, but we recommend that you call your fund and check your level of cover if this is of concern to you.
+Couples Counselling and Marriage counselling sessions are 50 mins Cost: Ranging from $150 – $250 Private health rebates should apply if you have psychology, counselling or mental health services as an extra, but we recommend that you call your fund and check your level of cover if this is of concern to you.
 Unfortunately funds don’t give us these details.
 Medicare rebates may also apply if you are suffering anxiety, depression etc, and you are successful in applying for a Mental Health Care Plan with your doctor.
 These plans are not provided for relationship counselling as such, but you may be able to use them for appointments when you are in attendance on your own.
 It is quite common to attend some sessions on your own whilst undergoing relationship counselling.
-You may be able to use them with your partner in attendance for some appointments, but this would be up to each individual psychologist to determine once they have seen you for the first time and sighted your plan.
+You may be able to use them with your partner in attendance for some appointments, but this would be up to each individual therapist to determine once they have seen you for the first time and sighted your plan.
 Please contact your doctor or GP to determine your eligibility for a Mental Health Care Plan.
-The Medicare rebate is $84.80.
+The Medicare rebate is $89.65

 Initially, we offer you both an equal opportunity to speak about what are your problems and issues in your relationship.
 Our counsellor will then clarify and summarise your particular issues, and also give you additional insight as to what dynamics are operating between you and where they may have come from.
 From here, we will begin to work on resolving these issues for each of you, working from the most significant issues first, and always with a positive and win-win approach.
 We balance listening to and understanding each of your problems with moving forward in a positive way, so that by the end of each session, you will feel that you have had an opportunity to be heard and also feel your problems are resolving and your relationship is improving.
 Each session we also review how these changes are progressing, and address additional issues at a pace that is manageable by both of you.
 Celebrating gains in relationship happiness and satisfaction is important along the way.
 Many couples are surprised to find that through this process they develop an even better relationship than they have ever had before.

-Generally, no; the psychologist only works with information given in the room for the first appointment, especially when two people are involved in couples work.
+Generally, no; our psychologists, counsellors and therapists only work with information given in the room for the first appointment, especially when two people are involved in couples work.
 At that point a confidential arrangement is set up in the face-to-face couple session.
-Once clients have established a rapport and a working relationship with the psychologist, they may then ask him/her in further appointments about the possibility of reading extra information and taking calls in between sessions.
+Once clients have established a rapport and a working relationship with the therapist, they may then ask him/her in further appointments about the possibility of reading extra information and taking calls in between sessions.

 We understand that there may be reasons why you may need to change your appointment.
-We just ask that you be considerate that our Psychologist has set aside an hour of their time for you and give us at least 24 hours notice of any changes you might need.
-If you cancel or change your appointment within the 24 hours, and we can’t fill this appointment, you may be charged half the normal fee.
+We just ask that you be considerate that our therapist has set aside an hour of their time for you and give us at least 24 hours notice of any changes you might need.
+If you cancel or change your appointment within the 24 hours, and we can’t fill this appointment, you may be charged the full session fee.
 If you don’t turn up for an appointment you have made and don’t give us notice, we reserve the right to charge you the full rate.

 You can prepare for your first session by thinking about the following: – What are the main issues for you in your relationship – How you might be contributing to the problems in your relationship – What are your non-negotiables in your relationship right now